BitbossIO/keyring/README.md

 let txin = new Transaction(hexData);
 ```

 Another option is to instantiate an Output object with its relevant data and the pass it into the Transaction.from() method.
-You can also pass an array of outputs into the Transaction.from method (TODO - Josh).
+You can also pass an array of outputs into the Transaction.from method.
 The amount is specified in satoshi.
 ```
 let tx = new Transaction();